Faculty Development Grants

 **PLEASE NOTE NEW DEADLINES**

 Berry College funds the Faculty Development Grant Program to encourage faculty members to engage in professional activities which will enhance their growth as scholars and teachers and contribute to the goals and objectives of their respective schools and departments as well as the institution.
-All full-time, tenured or tenure-track faculty holding the rank of instructor, assistant professor, associate professor, professor, and senior lecturers are eligible to participate in the program.
 The program is divided into two categories: (1) faculty development grants and (2) summer stipends.

 Faculty Development Grants

 Faculty Development Grant awards funds of up to $3,000 per grant cycle.
+All full-time faculty on a continuing appointment are eligible to apply for a faculty development grant.
 No faculty member can receive more than a total of $3,000 in any given year (not including a Summer Stipend).
 Funds may not be used to fund travel to present research nor attendance at professional meetings.
 Funding for these types of professional activities should be made through the appropriate dean.
 Funding will be considered for attendance at special workshops/seminars when the applicant provides sufficient information to relate the value of the workshop/seminar to his or her research and/or teaching.
 In the event the workshop/seminar is being held in conjunction with a regular professional meeting, funding will be considered only for the workshop/seminar portion of the meeting.

 The Faculty Development Committee evaluates applications and makes recommendations to the provost regarding funding.
 The committee determines what proportion of what grants will be funded according to the overall value of the proposal.
 Guided by the recommendations of the Faculty Development Committee, the provost will reconcile the grants with available financial resources.

-All applications for Faculty Development Grants must use the printable application form available on the Provost’s Viking Web page.
-Faculty should submit applications through the appropriate department chair and school dean which are then forwarded through the Faculty Research Office to the Faculty Development Committee.
+All applications for Faculty Development Grants must use the printable application form available here or on the Provost's Viking Web page.
+Faculty should submit applications through the appropriate department chair and school dean, which are then forwarded through the Research and Sponsored Programs Office to the Faculty Development Committee.